 A few years after the unicorns started to be a kids attraction, some racehorse stables bred a couple and were allowed to include them in horse races.
 That changed though after several champion horses felt the unicorn in the race too often in their rear end and the horse racing governing body stipulated that horse and unicorn racing must be separated.

 So whilst horse racing continued on its long-established path, unicorn racing developed its own unique niche.
 Unicorn racing was much like horse racing, the only difference being that there were more injuries to jockeys who often had to spend as much time with their ass in the air off the unicorn as they did on it.
 In fact, the Unicorn thrust (as it came to be known) gradually became a central feature of unicorn racing tactics and length of unicorn horn became as key a characteristic of a champion unicorn as speed!!

 Ahh, now a crocadillo was one of Earth’s first attempts at using inter-species cloning in the ‘specialist’ pet industry.
-By the end of the 22nd Century crocodiles had become quite popular as pets in certain parts of the World.
+By the second or third decade of the 22nd Century, crocodiles had become quite popular as pets in certain parts of the World.
 This was in large part due to a highly successful airplay programme called Crocodile Challenge.

 At about this time a new generation company called CloneMate were experimenting in the area of exotic pets and for some unfathomable reason made a crocodile and armadillo hybrid.
 Armadillos were quite docile and cute and the most aggressive act they tended to practice was rolling up into a ball.
-This non-aggressive nature was just as well because the resultant hybrid, the crocadillo, was to all intents and purposes an armoured crocodile, albeit fortunately a quite docile one (mostly).
+This non-aggressive nature was just as well because the resultant hybrid, the crocadillo, was to all intents and purposes an even more armoured than usual crocodile.